pereznetworks/WeatherX/README.md

 To Do:

-  - 1: backend core:
-    - a: secure Mongod using mongoose.js
-    - b: want to continue not using cookies if possible
-  - 2: production build and deployment to hosting
+  - 1: production build and deployment to hosting

 # My Captsone Project:  WeatherX : A Weather forecast service